Altidias/Milestone1_Group52/Project Plan.md

 ### 1.1 Project Objectives

 Create a user-friendly desktop application to allow for the searching, analysis, and visualization of various nutritional data from a comprehensive food database.
+The app will also include functionality to allow users to monitor their daily intake and set goals, from which the software will provide progress reports.

 The application will include the following features:
-- Search and view nutritional information by food name.
+- Search by food name and view nutritional information with 34 different nutrients by food name.
-- Nutritional analysis with pie and bar charts for a comprehensive breakdown.
+- Nutritional analysis breakdown using pie and bar charts, this will allow users to visually analyze foods rather than looking at ugly text.
-- Data filtering to filter specific foods by specific nutrition ranges.
+- Data filtering to filter specific foods by specific nutrition levels or within a range, to allow users to find their optimal food.
-- A daily nutrition tracker that allows users to keep track of their dietary intake and set goals.
+- A daily nutrition tracker that allows users to keep track of their dietary intake and set goals, this will also provide the option to generate progress reports over a period of time, showing their progress towards their goals on certain days in the period.

 ### 1.2 Project Stakeholders